 ✅ Resist the temptation to go fast.
 Instead, focus on a maximal abdominal contraction on each rep.

 This one narrowly beat out the stability ball crunch.
-The roll-out ranked at or near the top for lower and upper abs in study 4 with a Power Wheel as well as in EMG study 6 with a Swiss ball.
-And it provides some variety from the previous crunching movements, working your deltoids, serratus, and back with your abs.
+The roll-out ranked at or near the top for lower and upper abs in study 4 (performed with a Power Wheel) as well as in EMG study 6 (performed with a Swiss ball).
+And it provides some variety from the previous crunching movements, working your deltoids, serratus, and back with your abdominals.

 ✅ The key is keeping your back flat and abs contracted throughout each rep. Don’t let your middle sag, because you’ll lose tension on your abs and potentially strain your spinal erectors.